Willebrew/willebrew/README.md

 * NeuroQuest Labs Stratus Router
 * Serverless deployment on Vercel for zero-maintenance ops

-`Currently an internal NeuroQuest Labs tool`
+`Currently an internal NeuroQuest Labs tool (may open-source in the future)`

 ### 📝 CanvasPal
 **CanvasPal** is a TypeScript + Next.js app built during a hackathon to turn your Canvas LMS into an AI-powered study partner.
 It taps into the Canvas API and leverages LLMs to: